 It was a number of years ago when I purchased my iPhone.
 It was AWESOME to say the least.
 I jumped into the fray right around the time of iPhone 3GS and it was the latest and greatest in the iPhone family.
 It could take video, had colossal storage capacity, and scores of additional features that its predecessor did not have.
 I could use it for anything.
-Phone calls, pictures, music, videos, apps.
+Phone calls, pictures, music, videos, even project management apps.
 We all know the drill of how powerful and versatile these phones are and what they have done for our personal and professional lives.

 To protect this valuable asset, I purchased the most expensive protective case I could find.
 I sealed this magnificent phone off from the very dangerous world in which we live.
-A world fraught with case-shattering 3-foot drops, screen-busting sharp corners, and the ever present short circuit hazards that potentially spilled beverages present at every meal.
+A world fraught with case-shattering three-foot drops, screen-busting sharp corners, and the ever present short circuit hazards that potentially spilled beverages present at every meal.
 I would tether it to me securely so it would never leave my side and would never, ever contemplate leaving it on the seat of my car at the risk of being stolen.

 I loved my iPhone.

 But now my iPhone is lame and it makes me sad that I feel that way.

 Don’t get me wrong.
 It still does all the neat, cool things described above.
 But, it’s a couple of years old and just a bit slower.
 Now the iPhone 4S is out.
 According to Apple, the iPhone 4S is the most amazing iPhone yet!
 It now has a dual-core A5 chip, all-new 8MP camera and optics, iOS 5 and iCloud and Siri!
 I’ve even been looking at a Droid phone out of the corner of my eyes just because of the awesomeness of their commercials.

 My 3GS is outdated, outmoded, outperformed, and soon to be out the window.